 4 Easy Ways to Treat and Prevent Runner's Knee

 Whether you’re a leisure jogger or serious runner, there’s a good chance you’ve experienced knee pain at some point.
-Learn how to prevent and treat it.
+If you’ve got questions about how to prevent and treat it, Christopher Chong, MD, CAQSM at Virtua Sports Medicine has your answers.

 By Christopher Chong, MD, CAQSM —Virtua Sports Medicine